sharetribe/flex-docs/src/docs/operator-guides/how-to-format-your-text-in-pages/index.md

 You first need to add an exclamation mark, then the Alt text of the image in square brackets, and finally the link to the image in parenthesis.
-You will notice that it is identical to the link format but with an added exclamation mark.
+You will notice that the format for adding an image is identical to the format for adding a link but with an added exclamation mark.

+**Important: In order to add an image, the image needs to be hosted somewhere else**

 ## Quotation blocks